The Ultimate Locals' Guide to Visiting Oakland

-Diane is the manager of one of Oakland's most Oakland-y haunts: the New Parkway Theater, which connects locals and visitors to the community through Doc Nights, film festivals, special screenings and Karma Cinema, which kicks back part of ticket profits to local nonprofits.
+Diane was previously the manager of one of Oakland's most Oakland-y haunts: the New Parkway Theater, which connects locals and visitors to the community through Doc Nights, film festivals, special screenings and Karma Cinema, which kicks back part of ticket profits to local nonprofits.

 We asked both to select their Oakland faves, so even those stopping in for a few days can feel like a tried-and-true local.

 The Fox Theatre; New Parish; Starline Social Club; Yoshi’s